ncatlab/nlab-content/pages/0/9/0/1/21090/content.md

 See [[stochastic map]] for more information, and for how they compose.

 Similarly to what we did for [[Set]], we can assign copy and discard maps to our object, which intuitively copy and discard information deterministically.
 First of all, as monoidal structure we again take the cartesian product of sets.
-(In this category, it is not a [[categorical product]], but it's still a [[monoidal category|monoidal]] one.)
+(In this category, it is not a [[cartesian product|categorical product]], but it's still a [[monoidal category|monoidal]] one.)
 We now the copy and discard maps as the maps $\delta_copy$ and $\delta_del$ induced by the ones of *Set* (see the example above).
 Explicitly, the stochastic map $copy:X\to X\otimes X$ is defined by
 $$